SkretasLab/ProteoSeeker/README.md

 8. Protein coding regions (pcdrs) are predicted in the contigs by FragGeneScanRs.
 Type **1, 2, 3** analysis.
 9. CD-HIT is used to reduce the redundancy of the pcdrs.
 Type **1, 2, 3** analysis.
 10. The pcdrs are screened against the SPD through HMMER.
 Any pcdr with at least one hit from this screening is retained (set 1).
 Type **1, 2, 3** analysis.
-11. The rest of the pcdrs are screened against the SFPD through DIAMOND BLASTP, retaining only those with at least one hit with an e-value lower than the threshold (set 2).
-In addition, set 1, if not empty, is screened against the Swiss-Prot protein database through DIAMOND BLASTP.
+11. The rest of the pcdrs are screened against the SFPD through DIAMOND, retaining only those with at least one hit with an e-value lower than the threshold (set 2).
+In addition, set 1, if not empty, is screened against the Swiss-Prot protein database through DIAMOND.
 Type **2, 3** analysis.
 12. Both sets are screened against all the profiles of the Pfam database through HMMER.
 Type **1, 2, 3** analysis.
 13. Topology prediction is performed by Phobius.
 Type **1, 2, 3** analysis.
 14. Motifs provided by the user are screened against each protein.
 Type **1, 2, 3** analysis.